-In the second part of this research, field studies were

-conducted to test and refine the methodology.
+In the second part of this research, field studies were conducted to test and refine the methodology.
 A linear network comprised of ten signalized intersections on an arterial in Henrico County, Va., was studied.
-Vehicle-miles per hour as a network MOE and vehicle-miles as a measure of demand proved well suited for traffic signal system performance studies.
+Vehiclemiles per hour as a network MOE and vehicle-miles as a measure of demand proved well suited for traffic signal system performance studies.
 These quantities can be estimated from data routinely collected by any traffic engineering agency.
-Vehicle-miles per gallon as a network MOE could not he properly evaluated because the precision of the fuel consumption hardware was insufficient for measuring 5 percent changes over the distances travelled on the test site, Data collection methods included the floating car technique and aerial photography.
+Vehicle-miles per gallon as a network MOE could not be properly evaluated because the precision of the fuel consumption hardware was insufficient for measuring 5 percent changes over the distances travelled on the test site.
+Data collection methods included the floating car technique and aerial photography.
 Use of cameras for a license matching technique was investigated but abandoned because of limitations in the photographic equipment.
 The floating car technique proved to be most effective for general use; aerial photography presented significant difficulties in data acquisition and reduction.

-The research has been completed, and copies of the agency report are available on a loan basis upon written request to the NCHRP, or microfiche of the report may be purchased for \$4.00 prepaid, from the Transportation Research Board Publications Office, 2101 Constitution Avenue, N.W., Washington, DC 20418.
+The research has been completed, and copies of the agency report are available on a loan basis or microfiche of the report may be purchased (see final page of this section for ordering information).